 A copy of the assignment of debt agreement shall be sent automatically to the declaring User by email to the address entered in its User Account.

 Once the unpaid debt declaration form has been filled in and the assignment of debt agreement accepted, the unpaid debt declaration shall automatically be published on the Site and the Unwilling Debtor shall receive a notification.
 Within the notification the Unwilling Debtor is also notified of assignment of declared debt to ADDPAIDplus.

-By declaring and selling its debt to AddpaidPLUS, the declaring User warrants that the debt is certain, of a fixed amount and due, that its declaration is in no way motivated by the desire to harm a third party, that it has put the Unwilling Debtor on notice to pay the invoice concerned, that such notice did not result in payment and that the products and/or services to which the declaring User’s invoice relates have all been delivered and/or performed by the declaring User, and that the Unwilling Debtor is unable to rely on a non-performance exception against the User.
+By declaring and assigning its debt to ADDPAIDplus, the declaring User warrants that the debt is certain, of a fixed amount and due, that its declaration is in no way motivated by the desire to harm a third party, that it has put the Unwilling Debtor on notice to pay the invoice concerned, that such notice did not result in payment and that the products and/or services to which the declaring User’s invoice relates have all been delivered and/or performed by the declaring User, and that the Unwilling Debtor is unable to rely on a non-performance exception against the User.

 By using the Addpaid Service, the User acknowledges and accepts without reservation the possibility offered to Unwilling Debtors to pay the debt in one, three or twelve (1, 3 or 12) instalments, it being provided that Amaro will not levy any charges on the declaring User or on the Unwilling Debtor if the Unwilling Debtor opts to pay in several instalments.